Laser Styli

 Biblioteca OS

 With the dawn of the interplanetary age and the emergence of both the USRE and Laniakea, a certain degree of unity came back to technological networks and, while there was no equivalent to the pre-collapse Internet, standardization of software and protocol became a concern again.
-It is in this time period that the first elements of a popular operating system for the post-industrial era appeared in the fragmented networks of humankind.
+It is in this period that the first elements of a popular operating system for the post-industrial era appeared in the fragmented networks of humankind.
 By the dawn of the interstellar age, this initiative had coalesced into a public domain, all-purpose operating system.
 Biblioteca 1.0 was born.

 At its core, Biblioteca is not dissimilar to the various open-source operating systems of the industrial age.
 Its source code is fully public, and any individual or organisation may reuse and build upon the operating system, which is typically distributed in custom packages including UI elements, basic software and sometimes dedicated hardware support.
 There is no technical limit to what Biblioteca can be installed on as long as it is not some kind of obscure archeo-chip salvaged from the depths of an industrial landfill.
 In the first decade or so of the interstellar era, Biblioteca was somewhat centralized, with a main numbered branch maintained by Earth-based NGOs and an official repository of community-endorsed distribution.
 This organisation was maintained for the three main “legacy” versions of Biblioteca: 1.0, 1.5 and 2.0.